Welcome to PLIA

 The Heating Oil Pollution Liability Trust Account is established through a fee of 1.2 cents per gallon paid yearly by heating oil dealers.

 It is important to stress that the PLIA model has operated in a remarkably low cost and efficient manner.
 In the early 1990s, most states adopted a petroleum tax to address UST issues, and those taxes have remained constantly imposed.
 Not only has the PLIA model saved businesses millions of dollars on insurance premiums, it has saved them even more by not having the Petroleum Product Tax constantly in effect.

 The success of the PLIA program was confirmed and formally recognized on June 7, 1999 with an award to Washington as the best and most successful underground storage tank program in the nation.
 The award was presented by the EPA and the Association of State & Territorial Solid Waste Management Officials at the annual EPA State Fund Administrator's Conference.
 Criteria for the award include financial management, success in working with stakeholders, and innovation in contamination cleanup techniques.

-In July 1999 PLIA was the recipient of the Governor's Service and
+In July 1999 PLIA was the recipient of the Governor's Service and Quality

-a small state agency was recognized for its achievements.
+agency was recognized for its achievements.